-MiCloud Management Portal is deployed in a number of hosted topologies.
-Figure 2 and Figure 3 show two such topologies while reference document [1] describes more variations.
+MiCloud Management Portal is deployed in several hosted topologies.
+Figure 2 and Figure 3 show two such topologies while document [1] in References describes more variations.
 Depending on the topology chosen, different network equipment and services are employed.
-Network design is a large subject and won't be covered by this Guide.
-Here, only mention major components specific to the needs of MiCloud Management Portal.
+Network design is a large subject and will not be covered in this Guide.
+Here major components specific to the needs of MiCloud Management Portal is discussed.